top of page

 My feedback contains praise, encouragement, suggestions, questions, points for your consideration, post-feedback availability and support, and a video call or call to go over everything, brainstorm ideas, and answer any questions.

-QUERY LETTER PENNING -
+QUERY LETTER CRITIQUE - $275

 MAKE YOUR OWN -